 World’s First Robotic Deep Brain Stimulation in Children Performed at Oklahoma Children's Hospital OU Health

-In a groundbreaking achievement, Oklahoma Children’s Hospital OU Health has performed the world’s first robotic Deep Brain Stimulation (DBS) procedure in a pediatric patient, resulting in immediate improvement in motor function the child did not have prior.
+In a groundbreaking achievement, Oklahoma Children’s Hospital OU Health has performed the world’s first Deep Brain Stimulation (DBS) procedure utilizing a mini robot in a pediatric patient, resulting in immediate improvement in motor function the child did not have prior.

 DBS, a surgical technique involving the implantation of electrodes into specific brain regions, has traditionally been used to treat movement disorders like Parkinson’s disease, essential tremor and dystonia.
-This procedure and the particular device have never been performed robotically in pediatric patients until now.
+This procedure has been performed robotically in pediatric patients using other platforms; however, this is the first time it has been performed using the Medtronic Stealth Autoguide mini robot.
 The use of robotics enhances the surgical precision and safety of the procedure while also unlocking new possibilities for improved patient outcomes.

-The medical collaboration with Bethany Children’s Health Center successfully rallied around 8-year-old Karleigh Fry, who has rapid-onset primary dystonia, a movement disorder that causes the muscles to react involuntarily.
+Karleigh Fry, an 8-year-old patient also cared for by Bethany Children’s Health Center, was diagnosed with rapid-onset primary dystonia, a movement disorder that causes the muscles to react involuntarily.
 Initially Karleigh was paralyzed and could not eat, walk or even sit up on her own.
 Despite many different medications, she recovered only a bit, but had at times self-injurious dystonia.

 Following her groundbreaking surgery at Oklahoma Children’s Hospital, Karleigh’s postoperative care was seamlessly continued at Bethany Children’s Health Center, an innovative leader in the field of pediatric rehabilitation and 24-hour complex care and the only inpatient pediatric rehabilitation facility in Oklahoma.